wulffern/aic2023/lectures/tex_intro.md

 I love programming and automation.
-Not much makes me more happy than using the same source (the [slide markdowns](https://github.com/wulffern/aic2023/tree/main/lectures)), to generate the [lecture notes](https://analogicus.com/aic2023/), to translate into the [book](https://github.com/wulffern/aic2023/tree/main/pdf/aic.pdf) your looking at right now.
+Not much makes me more happy than using the same source (the [slide markdowns](https://github.com/wulffern/aic2023/tree/main/lectures)), to generate the [lecture notes](https://analogicus.com/aic2023/), to translate into the [book](https://analogicus.com/aic2023/assets/aic.pdf) your looking at right now.

 Thanks to Fredrik and Jonathan that helped me with the course during the 2023 semester.

+> If you find an error in what I've made, then [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) [aic2023](https://github.com/wulffern/aic2023), fix , [commit](https://git-scm.com/docs/git-commit), [push](https://git-scm.com/docs/git-push) and [create a pull request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request).
+That way, we use the global brain power most efficiently, and avoid multiple humans spending time on discovering the same error.